hermangroup/docs/masternodes/setup-win-cdmn.rst

   characters allowed
 - ``rpcpassword``: enter any string of numbers or letters, no special characters allowed
 - ``masternodecollateral``: 100 or 5000 depending on if you are setting up a Voting Masternode or Content Distribution Masternode.
-For this guide set this to 100.
+For this guide set this to 5000.
 - ``masternodeprivkey``: this is the legacy masternode private key you generated in the previous step
-- ``externalip``: this is the IP address of your VPS
+- ``externalip``: this is the IPv4 address of your VPS

 Save the historia.conf file in the default location and exit the text editor.::